wikitopian/chapter-map/README.md

 Chapter Map
 ===========

-Designate BuddyPress groups as "chapters", with a Google Map
+Designate BuddyPress groups as "chapters", with a Google Map.
+Rely on table of chapters if BuddyPress not installed.

 Installation
 ------------

     The usual.

-    BuddyPress must be installed.

 Usage
 -----